Gary Kessler Associates

 - mftparser (v2.1, 6/11/2013) parses NTFS Master File Table (MFT) records

 cisco7 (v1.0a, 4/24/2012): Two programs -- one in C and one in Perl -- that "cracks" a Cisco Type 7 password.
 Not much to the cracking, actually, since the password is merely an XOR applied to the password and a fixed string.
-Well, read more in the README file or in my crypto paper!
+Well, read more in the README file or in my crypto paper.

 entropy (v1.5, 03/30/2017): This Perl program calculates the entropy (randomness) of a given file.
-The program displays entropy as a value from 1-8, and can optional show a histogram and/or percentage of each of the 256 values of the bytes in the file.
+The program displays entropy as a value from 1-8, and can optionally show a histogram and/or percentage of each of the 256 values of the bytes in the file.

 include (v2.2, 2/2/2011): For good or for bad, I have been writing my own HTML code since about 1993.
 This program is a small Perl script that allows you to insert a small block of HTML code into multiple HTML files without the use of server-side scripting or that kind of stuff.
-As an example, all of the main pages on the GKA Web site have a consistent left navigation bar; it has the look and feel of using frames but each page is actually fully self-contained.
+As an example, all of the main pages on the GKA Web site have a consistent left navigation bar; it has the look and feel of using frames but each page is actually stand-alone.
 I can change the leftnav bar on all of the site's pages in a few seconds merely by updating a file that contains just the leftnav code and running a script that inserts the new code into the HTML files.
 The Perl program and documentation are in the ZIP file.

 LiveSystem (v5.0a, 02/28/2015): This ZIP file contains a set of free utilities from a variety of sources that can be used to acquire volatile data from a running Windows system.
 The type of information includes currently open TCP/UDP ports and the processes associated with those ports, currently logged on users, running processes, and more!
 Read the _README.TXT file for more information.